pulkitbarad/pyspark-postgresql/README.md

 ```

-We tried to justify the choices we made and it is never a bad idea to revisit those decisions when we discover new information about the users of the platform, source/downstream systems and nature of data.
+We tried to justify the choices we made and it is never a bad idea to revisit them upon the discovery of relevant information about the users of the platform, upstream/downstream systems and the nature of data.

 # Next Steps

+* Either create a single docker image to combine pyspark and postgresql or customize the code to run on a managed spark service like AWS EMR or Google Cloud Dataproc.
+* Refactor database write code and enable Entry_Point script to run queries on the database queries from command line argument.
+* Save and load hive metastore from a persistent storage.
+* Install Zeplin or Jypter with notebooks with standard code sections within the docker image.
+* Ensure SSL through out the pipeline i.e. Spark, Database communications.
+* Add the resource manager code, i.e. YARN or Mesos for automatic recovery of data from pipeline failures and auto restart strategy.
+* Add unit tests and integration tests and automate the data verification after the pipeline execution.